tlwilliams895/gis-devops/src/week05/project/index.rst

 For your secondary objectives no guidance will be given to you.
 You will have to think about what needs to be completed to pass the objective.

-- Zika reports change color based on the sevirity of the outbreak.
+- Zika reports change color based on the severity of the outbreak.
-- Zika reports change size based on the sevirity of the outbreak.
+- Zika reports change size based on the severity of the outbreak.
 - Duplicate city/state/country names are not displayed if more than one report is selected.
 - Sensitive Database information has not been committed to our version control software.
 - Database is secure from SQL injection.
-- Add coordinate information to CSV files that are missing latitude, and longitude.
+- Add coordinate information to CSV files that are missing latitude and longitude.

 Turning in Your Work
 ====================